Here's the latest heat, school and travel updates for Portsmouth as heatwave grips city

 The heatwave has already caused disruption for many.

-Some schools across Portsmouth and Hampshire have closed today as a result of the weather, with others changing uniform policy.
+Some schools across Portsmouth and Hampshire closed yesterday as a result of the weather, with others changing uniform policy.

 The Met Office said disruptions on the roads and other transport links are also likely.